Underused Tips to Shorten Your Sales Cycle

 6. Trim the fat.
 While it’s true that some prospects need time to make a decision, that’s the time you could be spending on your most promising leads.
 If you’re stretched for resources, either automate your follow-ups to indecisive customers or table your correspondence until you’ve followed your most decisive prospects through to the finish, then revisit.

-8. Set realistic and useful milestones and reminders in your customer relationship management (CRM) tool.
-If you don’t have a CRM, get one now that fits your selling style and business.
+8. Set realistic and practical milestones and reminders in your customer relationship management (CRM) tool.
+If you don’t have a CRM, get one that fits your selling style and business.
 Faithfully use the CRM that you select.
 Your sales pipeline will thank you.

-9. Just like Brian Tracy writes, if you have to eat a frog, do it first thing in the morning.
-Don’t let yourself procrastinate the sales tasks that you don’t like doing.
-It only gets harder as the day goes on.
+9. Like Brian Tracy writes, if you must eat a frog, do it first thing in the morning.
+Don’t let yourself procrastinate on the sales tasks that you don’t like doing.
+It only gets more challenging as the day goes on.

 10. Always think about what is in the “thought bubble” of your prospect.
 Don’t allow doubts to fester until they become roadblocks.
-Always address any possible objections as early on as you can to alleviate their fears.
+Always address any possible objections as early as possible to alleviate their fears.

 11. Share your testimonials and ratings with your prospects.
-Social proof speeds the sales process, which will shorten your sales cycle.
+Social proof speeds up the sales process, shortening your sales cycle.

 12. Always position a closing statement with your prospects at regular and consistent intervals.
 Always set the next meeting time and date, and remind them that they will soon need to make a buying decision.
 Customers react to deadlines.
 Make it a priority for them, and they will respond in kind.

-While it takes strategy and possibly an overhaul of your sales process, a shorter sales cycle will be worth the effort in the end.
-Fill out my contact form for a complimentary coaching call to help you with strategies to shorten your sales cycle.
+While it takes strategy and possibly overhauling your sales process, a shorter sales cycle will be worthwhile.
+Please fill out my contact form for a complimentary coaching call to help you with strategies to shorten your sales cycle.

 Coach Dave